farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 - Add `+1d6` to your dice pool.
 - Gain `+1 effect rating` for your roll.
-- Take action when you are incapacitated.
+- Take action even if you were taken out.

 > _Note: you `push yourself` in a action roll, that roll won't generate `momentum`_